Bratteli diagrams, translation flows and their $C^*$-algebras: Groupoids

-One common aim for each is to give an explicit, useful description for a base for the topology, and also to exhibit a Haar system for each.
-Both will be used in the construction and analysis of the $C^{*}$-algebras in the next section.

-The notion of a Haar system, as the name suggests, is a generalization of the notion of Haar measure on a group appropriate to groupoids.
-For equivalence relations, this amounts to having a collection of measures on the equivalence relation, $\nu_{y}$, indexed by the points of the underlying space.
-The support of the measure $\nu_{y}$ is the equivalence class of $y$, or more precisely $\{ y \} \times [y]_{R}$.
-These measures are then used to turn the linear space of compactly-supported continuous functions on $R$, denoted $C_{c}(R)$, into an algebra with the product of two elements, $f, g$, given by the formula;
+In addition to having topologies, our groupoids must come with a Haar system.
+As the name suggests, a Haar system is a generalization of the notion of Haar measure on a group appropriate to groupoids.
+For equivalence relations, this amounts to having a collection of measures on the equivalence relation, $\nu^{y}$, indexed by the points of the underlying space.
+The support of the measure $\nu^{y}$ is the equivalence class of $y$, or more precisely $\{ y \} \times [y]_{R}$.

-for $(x,y)$ in $R$.
-For the uninitiated reader, it is probably a good idea at this point to think of the example where $Y = \{ 1, 2, \ldots, n\}$ and $R = Y \times Y$.
-The Haar system is counting measure on each equivalence class and the product above is simply matrix multiplication.
-We can also define an involution as follows: for $f$ in $C_{c}(R)$,

-for $(x,y)$ in $R$.
-In the finite case above, this is simply the conjugate transpose of the matrix.

 There are two important properties for a Haar system.
-The first is a left-invariance condition which relates the measures $\nu_{y}$ and $\nu_{z}$ whenever $(y,z)$ is in $R$.
-This ensures the product is associative.
-The second is that, for any continuous compactly-supported function $f$ on $R$, the map sending $y$ in $Y$ to $\int f(z) d\nu_{y}(z)$ in continuous.
-This is needed simply to see that the product $f \cdot g$ is again continuous and compactly-supported.
+The first is a left-invariance condition which, in our case, is simply that $\nu^{x}=\nu^{y}$ when $(x,y)$ is in $R$.
+The second condition is that, for any continuous compactly-supported function $f$ on $R$, the map sending $y$ in $Y$ to $\int f(z) d\nu^{y}(z)$ is continuous.